Mindfulness: an intervention to promote maternal and infant wellbeing

 ARTICLE OF THE MONTH Perinatal mental health and wellbeing: policy and practice

 Midwife and Researcher at the Polyanna Project, London

 In the first article of our new series on perinatal mental health, we provide an overview of the relevant policy landscape in England.
-Future papers in this series will include a discussion on pathways for mothers affected by more severe mental health conditions; suboptimal mental health below the threshold for psychiatric care; and a review of a creative engagement exercise carried out in South London.
+Future papers in this series will include a discussion on pathways for mothers affected by more severe mental health conditions; information provision and tools; fathers; and a review of a creative engagement exercise carried out in South London.

 Twins, postnatal depression and me